HPCE/hpce-2018-cw3/readme.md

 4. Create and build our kernels.
-It is common to load and build the GPU kernel code at run-time, just before the kernel is first used, though it is also possible to pre-compile them, and pre-compilation is required for FPGA-based OpenCL providers.
+It is common to load and build the GPU kernel code at run-time, just before the kernel is first used, though it is also possible to pre-compile them (pre-compilation is required for FPGA-based OpenCL providers).

 These steps can often be simplified with library code, but here we'll rely on just the standard